bootstrap-vue/bootstrap-vue/docs/components/form-radio/README.md

 options (value array) to `<b-form-radio>`

 ### Size
-Constrol the size of the radio text by setting the prop `size` to either `sm` for small or `lg` for large.
+Control the size of the radio text by setting the prop `size` to either `sm` for small or `lg` for large.

 ### Inline or stacked